Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

 where the correction factor $\Delta$\ is given by

-The formula in Eq.~(\ref{PLOBdelta}) is our main result.
-It bounds the secret key capacity $K$ and the entanglement-distribution capacity $E$ of a free-space lossy channel $\mathcal{E}$ affected by diffraction, setup-loss, extinction and fading (turbulence and pointing errors).
-See Appendix~\ref{APP_mainbound} for details.
+The formula in Eq.~(\ref{PLOBdelta}) is our main result: It bounds the secret key capacity $K$ and the entanglement-distribution capacity $E$ of a free-space lossy channel $\mathcal{E}$ affected by diffraction, extinction, setup-loss, and fading, the latter being induced by turbulence and pointing errors.

+We can further simplify the upper bound $\mathcal{B}(\eta,\sigma)$ for high loss $\eta\ll1$.
+In fact, in such a case, we can reduce the $\Delta $-correction and write the approximate bound